Wilky2/KubernetesSubmissions/todo-app/todo-app-web-server/README.md

 ## Deploy to kubernetes

-Create a PersistentVolume named my-pv and a PersistentVolumeClaim named my-pv-claim using the [manifests](../../manifests) in that folder.
+Create a PersistentVolume named 'my-pv' and a PersistentVolumeClaim named 'my-pv-claim' in the namespace 'project' using the [manifests](../../manifests) in that folder.

 ```bash
 kubectl apply -f manifests